HK's schooling woes dim city's role as financial hub

 Some say the government needs to do more, particularly with the former British colony's business allure already hit by high property and rental costs, along with poor air pollution.

 As Hong Kong drags its feet, the governments of Malaysia, Thailand and South Korea are gearing up to become educational hubs.
-Malaysia for example, is developing Iskander EduCity near Singapore, which has attracted major investment from Raffles Education Corp (RLSE.SI), one of Asia's largest private education groups.
+Malaysia for example, is developing Iskander EduCity near Singapore, which has attracted major investment from Raffles Education Corp, one of Asia's largest private education groups.

 "It's critical.
 If you don't get that right or if we can't offer that to people considering coming to Hong Kong, they'll go to Singapore, they'll go to Shanghai, or they'll stay put, so it's an absolute deal-breaker," Robert Chipman, head of Hong Kong's American Chamber of Commerce, told Reuters Insider TV.